 - Inlays and overlays prolong tooth life and prevent the need for more dental treatment in the future.

 Inlays and overlays are performed using very similar procedures that will normally need two appointments.
 However, at HBDS, we use the latest digital CAD-CAM technology and are able to restore your tooth in one day.

-First, we numb the area to be treated with local anesthetic, then we drill to remove any decay or damage.
+First, we numb the area to be treated with local anaesthetic, then we drill to remove any decay or damage.
 In many practices, dentists take a mould and send it away to the dental laboratory where the inlay or overlay is created.
 They fit a temporary restoration for protection until your next appointment.
 Our technology allows us to do this in-house so we can do the whole procedure in one sitting.

 We check the fit of the inlay or overlay before bonding it onto the tooth with a strong resin adhesive.
 We then finish off with a polish to ensure a smooth and aesthetically pleasing look.

 You’ll probably experience a little discomfort after the procedure, and the new tooth surface may feel a little odd at first.
 The tissue around the treated tooth may also feel sore or sensitive, but this should subside in a couple of days.
 It’s fine to take over-the-counter pain medication to alleviate the symptoms.